 The Fort Dupont watershed is part of the District of Columbia's Anacostia River Watershed Implementation Plan (WIP) approved by EPA in 2012.
-DOEE began a comprehensive project in 2017 to restore the Fort Dupont watershed consisting of five main components: 1) community outreach and education activities focused on watershed restoration; 2) upland LID work on private property within the watershed through voluntary implementation efforts; 3) installation of LID on NPS or public right-of-way areas; 4) stream restoration work; and 5) wetland restoration work.
-In 2017, DOEE commenced an environmental assessment (EA) to explore the impacts of stream and wetland restoration work in the Park which could allow for the restoration of over 10,000 linear feet of stream and 5 acres of wetlands.
-DOEE also partnered with NPS and the Federal Highways Administration to add LID projects along the roadways that intersect the park.
+DOEE began a comprehensive project in 2017 to restore the Fort Dupont watershed consisting of five main components:

+- 1. Community outreach and education activities focused on watershed restoration; - 2.
+Upland LID work on private property within the watershed through voluntary implementation efforts; - 3.
+Installation of LID on NPS or public right-of-way areas; - 4.
+Stream restoration work; and - 5.
+Wetland restoration work to explore the impacts of stream and wetland restoration work, which could allow for the restoration of over 10,000 linear feet of stream and 5 acres of wetlands.

+DOEE also partnered with NPS and the Federal Highways Administration to add LID projects along the roadways that intersect the park .

-DOEE expects to complete the EA in early 2018 and then will move forward with design and construction work for stream and wetland restoraiton.DOEE expects the LID projects to be installed along the roadways in late 2018 or early 2019.
+DOEE expects to complete the EA in early 2018 and then will move forward with design and construction work for stream and wetland restoration.
+DOEE expects the LID projects to be installed along the roadways in late 2018 or early 2019.
 DOEE will also move forward with a comprehensive plan to engage communities that surround the park so that they are a part of the restoration efforts.